 Walking along the deserted beaches around Port Stephens delivers a hefty dose of nostalgia for parents and a chance at discovery for children.
 There are whalebone graveyards here and no shortage of shells and rocks to pitch at the water.
 Set up the beach umbrella on sands where only locals and the odd tourist meander.
 And back in town, you’ll be relieved to know that the trip down memory lane doesn’t extend to drinking the kind of coffee one would have expected in 1990….

-This relaxed verandah cafe is a local favourite for its excellent locally-roasted coffee, kid-friendly attitude and a menu that covers the gamut of breakfast needs from French Champagne to superfood smoothies.
+This relaxed verandah café is a local favourite for its excellent locally-roasted coffee, kid-friendly attitude and a menu that covers the gamut of breakfast needs from French Champagne to superfood smoothies.
 Gluten- and dairy-free options are available as well as a dedicated kids’ menu.
-For a spicy kick to start your day try the Chak Chouka – eggs baked in a chorizo, tomato, capsicum and paprika sauce.
+For a spicy kick to start your day try the sambal chilli scrambled eggs, whisked with sriaracha, green papaya and crushed cashews.

 Perched above the water on Little Beach, Little Beach Boathouse is exactly how a beachside restaurant should be.
 The service is charming, the menu is proudly local and if you get really lucky you might see a pod of dolphins splashing in the harbour out front.
-Try the Port Stephens Rock Oysters caught in Salamander Bay, and the Boathouse ‘3 Pigs’ – with prosciutto, chorizo and pork belly – for a porcine feast.
+Try the Port Stephens Rock Oysters caught in Salamander Bay, and the twice-cooked pork belly for a porcine feast.

 Slide the dunes

 Take a 4WD up to the top of the largest moving sand dunes in the southern hemisphere and marvel at just how peaceful it is to be surrounded by sand on all sides.
 Next step: slide down the dunes on a piece of perspex no bigger than a snowboard.
 Suitable for all ages and types; our group included a buck’s crew, honeymooners and a family with four-year-old child.